Notes from Underground: Political climate

 In the 1860s, Russia was beginning to absorb the ideas and culture of Western Europe at an accelerated pace, nurturing an unstable local climate.
 There was especially a growth in revolutionary activity accompanying a general restructuring of tsardom where liberal reforms, enacted by an unwieldy autocracy, only induced a greater sense of tension in both politics and civil society.
 Many of Russia's intellectuals were engaged in a debate with the Westernizers on one hand, and the Slavophiles on the other, concerned with favoring importation of Western reforms or promoting pan-Slavic traditions to address Russia's particular social reality.
 Although Tsar Alexander emancipated the serfs in 1861, Russia was still very much a post-medieval, traditional peasant society.

 When Notes from Underground was written, there was an intellectual ferment on discussions regarding religious philosophy and various 'enlightened' utopian ideas.
 The work is a challenge to, and a method of understanding, the larger implications of the ideological drive toward a utopian society.
 Utopianism largely pertains to a society's collective dream, but what troubles the Underground Man is this very idea of collectivism.
 The point the Underground Man makes is that individuals will ultimately always rebel against a collectively imposed idea of paradise; a utopian image such as The Crystal Palace will always fail because of the underlying irrationality of humanity.

 Writing style

-Although the novella is written in first-person narrative, the "I" is never really discovered.
+Although the novella is written as a first-person narrative, the "I" is never really discovered.
 The syntax can at times seem "multi-layered"; the subject and the verb are often at the very beginning of the sentence before the object goes into the depths of the narrator's thoughts.
 The narrator repeats many of his concepts.

-The Russian word podpólʹya literally means "under the fields", pod, "under", and pol'ya, "fields".

 In chapter 11, the narrator refers to his inferiority to everyone around him and describes listening to people as like "listening through a crack under the floor."
 The word "underground" actually comes from a bad translation into English.
 A better translation would be a crawl space: a space under the floor that is not big enough for a human, but where rodents and bugs live.
 According to Russian folklore, it is also a place where evil spirits live.